Tyoda/Coldies-Mods/README.md

 # The modifications:
 ### CavusNostra
  - Added ability to lead Unicorn Foals
- - Added ability to groom Unicorn Foals and Hellhorse Foal
+ - Added ability to groom Unicorn Foals and Hellhorse Foals

 ### TentSleep
  - Added ability to sleep without having to select an item